-- Increased costs and staffing requirements related to implementation of COVID-19 infection prevention protocols, including increased utilization of personal protective equipment ("PPE") and additional labor and cleaning supplies to frequently sterilize equipment and surfaces. - Increased labor costs due to increased overtime or premium pay and the increased need for temporary labor to supplement our existing staffing as our front line employees may become unable to work while awaiting the results of COVID-19 tests or as they recover from a COVID-19 infection. - Increased scrutiny by regulators of infection control and prevention measures, including imposition of new COVID-19 disease reporting requirements. - Disruptions to supply chains which could negatively impact consistent and reliable delivery of PPE, sanitizing supplies, food, pharmaceuticals, and other goods. - COVID-19 related illnesses in staff, which could lead to temporary staffing shortages or reliance on less experienced personnel-including in states where standard licensing credentials may be amended or waived to assist with staffing shortages-or on increased overtime, hazard or premium pay. - · Employee concerns related to workplace safety, including potential for increase in workers' compensation claims. - Potential increase in insurance premiums and COVID-19 related claims. - · Inconsistent application or interpretation of modifications to regulatory requirements by surveyors. - Increased operational disruption and heightened risk of cybersecurity attacks as a result of shifting many of our Service Center employees to remote working arrangements and becoming more dependent on internet and telecommunications access and capabilities. - If we need to access the capital markets, there can be no assurance that financing may be available on attractive terms, if at all. - Potential for inflation resulting from changes in economic conditions and steps taken by the federal government and the Federal Reserve in response to COVID-19, which could lead to higher inflation rates than we had anticipated, which could in turn lead to an increase in rent expense under our triple net leases.
+- Increased costs and staffing requirements related to implementation of COVID-19 infection prevention protocols, including increased utilization of PPE, COVID-19 diagnostic testing for staff and residents, and additional labor and cleaning supplies to frequently sterilize equipment and surfaces. - Increased labor costs due to increased overtime or premium pay, paid leave, and the increased need for temporary labor to supplement our existing staffing as our front-line employees may become unable to work while awaiting the results of COVID-19 tests or as they recover from a COVID-19 infection. - Increased scrutiny by regulators of infection control and prevention measures, including imposition of new COVID-19 disease and mortality reporting requirements, and increased enforcement of resident rights' violations related to visitation. - Disruptions to supply chains which could negatively impact consistent and reliable delivery of PPE, sanitizing supplies, food, pharmaceuticals, and other goods. - COVID-19 related illnesses in staff, which could lead to temporary staffing shortages or reliance on less experienced personnel-including in states where standard licensing credentials may be amended or waived to assist with staffing shortages-or on increased overtime, hazard or premium pay. - Employee concerns related to workplace safety, including potential for increase in workers' compensation claims. - Potential increase in insurance premiums and COVID-19 related claims. - Inconsistent application or interpretation of modifications to regulatory requirements by surveyors. - Increased operational disruption and heightened risk of cybersecurity attacks as a result of shifting many of our Service Center employees to remote working arrangements and becoming more dependent on internet and telecommunications access and capabilities. - · If we need to access the capital markets, there can be no assurance that financing may be available on attractive terms, if at all. - Potential for inflation resulting from changes in economic conditions and steps taken by the federal government and the Federal Reserve in response to COVID-19, which could lead to higher inflation rates than we anticipated, which could in turn lead to an increase in rent expense under our triple net leases.
 All of the triple net leases in our senior living business contain annual rent escalators tied to year-over-year increases in various consumer price indices.
 While these leases contain provisions capping the increased rent expense each year, increased inflation could cause our rent expense in our senior living business to increase at a greater rate than in prior years.

 As a result of the above risks, COVID-19 could materially and adversely impact our results of operations, financial position and/or liquidity.
 The degree of the impact from these risks will depend on the extent and duration of the COVID-19 pandemic and the resulting economic contraction.
-Our results this quarter, including metrics such as revenues, operating margins, net income and other financial and operating data, may not be indicative of results for future periods.
+Our financial and operational results this quarter, including metrics such as revenue, operating margins, net income and other financial and operating data, may not be indicative of results for future periods.

-We will continue to actively monitor the issues raised by the COVID-19 pandemic and may take further actions that alter our business operations, including content production, as may be required by U.S. federal, state, local or foreign authorities, or that we determine are in the best interests of our employees, patients, partners and stockholders.
+We will continue to actively monitor the issues raised by the COVID-19 pandemic and may take further actions that alter our business operations, as may be required by U.S. federal, state, local or foreign authorities, or that we determine are in the best interests of our employees, patients, partners and stockholders.
 It is not clear what the potential effects any such alterations or modifications may have on our business, including the effects on our customers, suppliers or vendors, or on our financial results.